lpender/meteor-assets/README.md

 - This will crop splashes horizontally centered and vertically centered.
 - This does not currently generate [9 patch](https://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch) images for Android.

-## Contributing

-It wouldn't be so bad to turn this into a proper CLI node package.